DerGuru/The-Resonant/New Chapters/Part1/P1-17_Between_Storm_and_Step.md

 "That's a good start," Milo said.
 "But we need more.
 Operational security.
 Communication protocols.
 What happens if someone tries to separate you?
 What happens if you get hurt?"

 Lina's expression was harder to read.
-She was watching Jason with that careful intensity she had—the kind that saw through bullshit and called it by name.
+She was watching Jason with that careful intensity she had - the kind that saw through bullshit and called it by name.

 "What I want to know," she said slowly, "is what exactly she can do through you.
 And what it costs."